symfony/symfony-docs/cookbook/service_container/parentservices.rst

             '%greeting_card_manager.class%'
         );

+In this context, having a ``parent`` service implies that the arguments and method calls of the parent service should be used for the child services.
-The setter methods defined for the parent service will be called so they only need to be configured in one place.
+Specifically, the setter methods defined for the parent service will be called when the child services are instantiated.

 .. note::

-   The parent service must be specified in the config for its method calls to be made.
-   It will not be called even though the service class extends the parent class.
+   If you remove the ``parent`` config key, the services will still be instantiated and they will still of course extend the ``MailManager`` class.
+The difference is that omitting the ``parent`` config key will mean that the ``calls`` defined on the ``mail_manager`` service will not be executed when the child services are instantiated.

 The parent class is abstract as it should not be directly instantiated.
 Setting it to abstract in the config file as has been done above will mean that it can only be used as a parent service and cannot be used directly as a service to inject and will be removed at compile time.
+In other words, it exists merely as a "template" that other services can use.

 Overriding Parent Dependencies
 ------------------------------

-There may be times where you want to override what class is passed in for a dependencies for one of the child services only.
-Fortunately this is easily done, just adding the method call config for that service will override the dependency set by the parent class.
-So if you needed to pass a different dependency just to the NewsletterManager the config would look like this:
+There may be times where you want to override what class is passed in for a dependency of one child service only.
+Fortunately, by adding the method call config for the child service, the dependencies set by the parent class will be overridden.
+So if you needed to pass a different dependency just to the ``NewsletterManager`` class, the config would look like this:

 .. configuration-block::